esadek/sample-transformations/README.md

 # Sample RudderStack Transformations

 [RudderStack Transformations](https://rudderstack.com/product/transformations/) give you the ability to code custom JavaScript functions to implement specific use-cases on your event data.
-This repository contains some useful transformation templates that you can use to create your own user transformations.
+This repository contains some useful transformation templates that you can use to create your own transformations.
 For more information on RudderStack Transformations, check out the [documentation](https://rudderstack.com/docs/transformations/).

 ## Table of Contents